igraph/python-igraph-ctypes/README.md

 4. Run `poetry run pytest` to run the unit tests, or `poetry run python` to run a Python interpreter where you can `import igraph_ctypes`

+## Caveats

+- Apparently you'll need to ensure that the igraph shared library is built without sanitizers, otherwise the `dlopen()` call fails, at least on macOS.